Software and databases

 - varimax.m: varimax rotation.

-- imgsqd.m: transforms an image file (greyscale or colour) into a data set with one feature vector per pixel and computes the sparse matrix of squared Euclidean distances between pixel feature vectors (requires rgb2lab.m, rgb2luv.m, rgb2xyz.m).
+- imgsqd.m and imgsqd2.m: transform an image file (greyscale or colour) into a data set with one feature vector per pixel and computes the sparse matrix of squared Euclidean distances between pixel feature vectors (requires rgb2lab.m, rgb2luv.m, rgb2xyz.m).
+The difference between imgsqd.m and imgsqd2.m is in how boundary pixels are treated: in imgsqd.m their square neighbourhood is clipped, so they have fewer neighbours than interior pixels, while in imgsqd2.m the neighbourhood is shifted inside, so each pixel has the same number of neighbours.

 - rgb2lab.m, rgb2luv.m, rgb2xyz.m: color space transformations.